 You see, sugarcane juice is rooted in principles of Ayurveda, an ancient Indian healing science that’s all about balance.
 Ayurveda teaches us that there's a direct link between our minds and our bodies, and that true wellness comes from balancing the two.
 Part of achieving that balance involves—you guessed it—nutrition.
 When we're mindful about our intake, the body responds with rejuvenation and healing.
 It’s nature, but it’s also science.
 Working together.
 Balanced.
 That’s Ayurveda.

-The Big Easy - New Orleans
+Moving into the Big Easy - New Orleans

 In 2013, Arpit moved to New Orleans to earn his MBA at Tulane.
 And of course, just like the summers in India, NOLA can get downright swampy.
 So, Arpit needed a way to hydrate and refresh.
 Like, quickly.
 But he couldn’t find his favorite Indian drink— sugarcane juice...and this is how the idea of Bhoomi was born.